eciii/pkdb/Enterprise Hardware.md

 There are two options for the location and form of the transceiver:

 - It can be an integrated chip on the NIC itself (also commonly called the _PHY chip_).
-In this case the port is "media-dependent", meaning that the physical media is already determined by the port.
+In this case the ports on the NIC are "media-dependent", meaning that the physical media is already determined by the ports.
 This is usually the case in low-end Ethernet NICs, which come with standard RJ45 ports (which means that only electrical cables can be used).
 - The NIC can have "media-independent" ports.
 In this case the transceiver is a "modular" and "swappable" piece of hardware that is plugged into the port.
-Nowadays SFPs are used for that but
+Nowadays SFPs are used for that but _\[...]_

 A NIC has one or more _ports_, each one with its own transceiver.
 If the NIC has more than one port then the NIC exposes each of them separately to the machine.
 Thus the machine treats them independently; they just happen to share the same _expansion bus_.

+---

 Fibre Channel is a **transport layer** protocol.
 It doesn't inherently "speak" storage commands - it needs a higher-level protocol on top of it.